SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 analytics account: UA-3921398-10

-# How to Event-Enable your REST Architecture with Solace PubSub+
+# How to Event-Enable your REST Architecture with Solace PubSub+, Part 1

 ## Introduction